 For example, if every year—despite your resolution to eat healthier—you attack the leftover Christmas cookies like you’ll disappoint somebody somewhere if you don’t eat them, examine those thoughts.
 Will you feel guiltier if you do eat them, or if you don’t eat them, thus letting the cookies go to “waste.”
 As I heard from Geneen Roth, extra food can either go to “waste” or to “waist”—but either way the food is wasted.
 The choice is whether extra food will go into the trashcan or onto your body.

-Get a full and truthful picture of where your motivations lie and what excuses you use to sabotage yourself:
+Get a full and truthful picture of where your motivations lie and what excuses you use to sabotage yourself.
+Ask yourself the following:

 - Do you set unachievable goals and then beat yourself up when you can’t stick to a too-rigorous program?